treweathers/Data_Structures/Midterm Prep/lab_prep/lab_study.md

-    // Part 1: Recursive helper method to check if the array is sorted /* ADD YOUR CODE HERE FOR: private static boolean isSorted(int[] nums, int index) */
+    // Part 1: Recursive helper method to check if the array is sorted /* ADD YOUR CODE HERE FOR: private static boolean isSorted(int[] nums, int index) */ private static boolean isSorted(int[] nums, int index) {

-    // Part 2: Public method to recursively search for a target public static boolean recursiveSearch(int[] nums, int target) {
-        // You must call your recursive helper method from here /* ADD YOUR CODE HERE TO CALL HELPER */
-    }

-    // Part 2: Recursive helper method to search for a target /* ADD YOUR CODE HERE FOR: private static boolean recursiveSearch(int[] nums, int target, int index) */

-public class ArrayUtils {

-    // Part 1: Public method to check if the array is sorted public static boolean isSorted(int[] nums) {
-        if (nums == null || nums.length <= 1) {
-            return true;
-        }
-        return isSorted(nums, 0);
-    }

-    // Part 1: Recursive helper method to check if the array is sorted private static boolean isSorted(int[] nums, int index) {
         // Base Case: If we have reached the last element (or beyond),
         // all previous comparisons were successful, so the array is sorted.